DBTrenches/tsqlscheduler/README.md

 - Schedule tasks to run on a schedule every day, or every `N` hours/minutes/seconds
 - Automatically create a SQL Agent job from each task (stored in a Task table)
 - Provide logging of task execution history (runtime, success/failure, error messages)
-- Conditional execution of tasks based on replica status - if an availability group is linked to a task that task will only run when that node is the primary replica
+- Conditional execution of tasks based on database status - if the scheduler database is part of an availability group, tasks will only run when that node is the primary replica (the database is `read_write`)

 This is intended as an administrative tool and as such requires and will schedule jobs to run with sysadmin / `sa` privileges.